x2lev/ModernPhysicsProject/README.md

 python main.py
 ```

 Select a configuration file and choose visualization type.
 Output saved to `media/output.mp4`.
+Some example videos can be found in [this playlist on YouTube](https://youtube.com/playlist?list=PLHH1EiZsu_gt0se-nknGVan4IIjMcRxDP&si=WmvT9c9WGguMfkac).

 ## Requirements